Liumouliu/deepIBL/README.md

 ![alt text](./comparison.png)

+From the above table, we can see that our method signficantly outperforms the original NetVLAD on chanllenging Tokyo 24/7 and Sf-0 dataset.
 If you want to do some experiments on the above 4 datasets, please contact the original authors, not me.